You might want to visit our global site:

 Centralized ventilation

 The project is designed with the centralized ventilation concept, providing fresh outdoor air to nearly 800 dorm rooms, a 600-seat dining hall, and conference, academic, and common spaces.
-Swegon GOLD RX energy recovery ventilators provide the required ventilation each serve multiple spaces.
+Swegon GOLD RX energy recovery ventilators, each serving multiple spaces, provide the required ventilation.

 Demand control ventilation